-Dr. Jerome Zeldis, a member of the Company board of directors, has an outstanding balance due of \$25,000 for services as of June 30, 2024 and December 31, 2023, which is included in accounts payable in the accompanying condensed consolidated balance sheets.
+Dr. Jerome Zeldis, a member of the Company board of directors, has an outstanding balance due of \$25,000 for services as of December 31, 2023, which is included in accounts payable in the accompanying condensed consolidated balance sheets.
+The balance was repaid in August 2024.